 The employee has the right to be treated respectfully in a safe working environment.
 If you hire a caregiver directly, you manage that person.
 If you hire through an agency, then you "manage" the agency managers and the person working for you in your home.

 If you hire a caregiver on your own, you are responsible for all legal requirements such as paying social security and withholding taxes.
-You'll need to manage the payment source(s) and deal with all related personnel issues, such as interviewing, hiring, training, and staffing, and develop policies for dismissal and turnover, emergency coverage, and back-up help.
+You'll need to manage the payment source(s), deal with interviewing, hiring, training, and staffing, and develop policies for dismissal and turnover, emergency coverage, and back-up help.

-See "Care After Discharge," page 49, to learn more about hiring and working with caregivers.
+See "Care After Discharge," starting on page 49, to learn more about hiring and working with caregivers.